 Heavy snow set to hit UK as Met Office issues New Year weather warning

-Yellow alert comes as amber cold health alert also issued with temperatures expected to plummet to as low as 3C
+Amber cold health alert also issued with temperatures expected to plummet to as low as -2C bringing possible surge in deaths

 Heavy snow is set to hit the UK as the Met Office has issued a New Year’s Day weather warning.

-A yellow alert for snow and ice will be in place for parts of Scotland from 6am on 1 January until midnight on 2 January, with up to 30cm of snow expected in some places.
+A yellow alert for snow and ice will be in place for parts of Scotland from 6am on 1 January until midnight on 2 January, with up to 30cm of snow expected in some places, causing potential travel chaos.

-The warning comes as an amber cold health alert has been issued for the north east and north west of England, which is due to remain in place until noon on 5 January, with temperatures expected to plummet to as low as 3C, bringing a potential surge in deaths.
+The warning comes as an amber cold health alert has been issued for the northeast and northwest of England, which is due to remain in place until noon on 5 January, with temperatures expected to plummet to as low as -2C, bringing a possible surge in deaths among the vulnerable.

 The Met Office warned that the yellow warning for snow and ice means “frequent and heavy snow showers may lead to some travel disruption”.